R4Y-AN/Secure-Windows-File-System-Over-Lan/README.md

 * **Remote Admin:** Disabling `WinRM` and `RemoteRegistry` stops remote administrative tools (like PowerShell Remoting) from managing this machine over the network.

-will write more about this sooonnnnn.
+will write some incident about this soon............ ;)